0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 !!!
 Warning "Correct restrictions on file permissions are imperative for security"

     If your private keys get compromised others can steal your MBC tokens and BYOC, or sign malicious transactions .
-    The default non-root user **must** be different from 1500, because you want to protect access to private keys used by node services.
+    The [default non-root user above](run-a-reader-node.md#add-a-non-root-user) **must** be different from 1500, because you want to protect access to private keys used by node services.

 Now we need to make sure the user with uid `1500` has the needed access to the files: